slimndap/wp-browsertest/readme.txt

 1. Add the `browserstack` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= I installed the plugin but I don't see it =
+The BrowserStack button is visible at the top of every page of your website.
+It is hidden in the admin section though, since it doesn't make any sense to open up your admin pages in BrowserStack.

 == Changelog ==

+= 0.2 =
+* Remember last chosen browser/OS.

 = 0.1 =
 * Basic version of the plugin.